 - 2 cups Vodka

-- To pan add: extracts and vodka.
+- Add almond and vanilla extracts and vodka.
 Mix to combine.